The University recognises the impact that being accused of gender-based violence, harassment or hate can have on responding students.

 The University’s standard of proof is “on the balance of probabilities”.
 In practice, this means the investigator is looking to determine whether the evidence indicates that the misconduct is more likely to have occurred than not.

 The investigator will write a detailed report outlining their findings.
-A copy of this report and their findings will be shared with you and the reporting party.
+A copy of this report and their findings may be shared with you and the reporting party.
 The investigator will make recommendations as to next steps, which may include the following;

 This finding means that it has not been possible for the investigator to establish to the University’s evidence threshold (balance of probabilities) that the misconduct is more likely to have happened than not.
 This means there will be no further action taken.
-The University will ensure that you have continue to have support in place for as long as you need it.
+The University will ensure that you continue to have support in place for as long as you need it.
 This may also include continuing recommendations around no-contact with the reporting student for the duration of your studies.

 A disciplinary panel will be arranged to consider the case further.
 The panel will be responsible for deciding whether or not the misconduct is proven and they will receive a copy of all the investigation materials.
 You will be invited to attend the panel and to give your account to the panel.

 The panel will decide whether or not the misconduct is proven on the balance of probabilities.
 If the panel are unable to find the misconduct proven on the basis of the available evidence, then the case will be closed.
-When this happens, the University will ensure that you have continue to have support in place for as long as you need it.
+When this happens, the University will ensure that you continue to have support in place for as long as you need it.
 This may also include continuing recommendations around no-contact with the responding student for the duration of your studies.
 If the panel make a finding of misconduct, they will impose a penalty on the responding student.
 Panels have a range of penalties available to them, which are detailed in the Procedure for Summary Discipline Panels and the Procedure for University Discipline Panels but could include;